-Firms may rescope their products to maintain prices in response to increased competition.
 We define rescoping as a firm changing its product characteristics.
 For a publisher, a key product characteristic of its directories is the distribution area.
-With increasing Internet usage and competition from online directories, publishers may change the distribution area of their directories to reach different consumers.
 We define a directory's "coverage" as the population covered or served by a directory.
-Rescoping may involve narrowing or broadening the distribution area; the directories may be more narrowly targeted or have more breath of coverage.
+Rescoping may involve narrowing or broadening the distribution area; the directories may be more narrowly targeted or have more breadth of coverage.